 8. Governing Law.
 This Guaranty shall be governed by, and construed in accordance with, the law of the State of Texas, exclusive of provisions of such law invalidating any provision of this Guaranty or modifying the intent of the Parties as expressed in the terms of this Guaranty.

 9. Subrogation.
 The Guarantor will not exercise any rights which it may have by way of subrogation until all the obligations to HPL shall have been paid in full.
-Subject to the foregoing, upon payment of all the obligations, the Guarantor shall be subrogated to the rights of HPL against BVP, and HPL agrees to take at the Guarantor’s expense such steps as the Guarantor may reasonably request to implement such subrogation. .
+Subject to the foregoing, upon payment of all the obligations, the Guarantor shall be subrogated to the rights of HPL against BVE, and HPL agrees to take at the Guarantor’s expense such steps as the Guarantor may reasonably request to implement such subrogation. .

 10. Termination.
-This Guaranty, and the obligations of Guarantor hereunder, shall terminate after the payment in full by BVP of all of BVP’s payment obligations up to a maximum of $300,000, under Section 3 of the Interconnect Agreement for the design, installation, procurement and construction of the HPL Facilities.
+This Guaranty, and the obligations of Guarantor hereunder, shall terminate after the payment in full by BVE of all of BVE’s payment obligations up to a maximum of $300,000, under Section 3 of the Interconnect Agreement for the design, installation, procurement and construction of the HPL Facilities.

 IN WITNESS WHEREOF, Guarantor has caused this Guaranty to be executed by its duly authorized representative as of the day and year first above written.